fuzzylogicxx/fuzzylogic/posts/small-changes.md

 I was pleasantly surprised by Tim’s advice that coffee is good for you!
 So I now have no OJ but two strong black-ish coffees (minus sugar) with breakfast.

-Food-wise I now tend to make a breakfast of eggs (poached, scrambled or omelette) with seeded toast on days when I’m working from home.
+Food-wise I now tend to make a breakfast of eggs with seeded toast on days when I’m working from home.
 I’ll combine that with oily fish like mackerel.
 Along with my coffee it’s so tasty – I love it!
 And it really fuels me for the morning ahead.
 I still sometimes eat granola but have cut back on the amount and the sugary varieties, introducing more nuts, seeds and proper yoghurt.

 ## Action first (thing)